Continue from this implementation example into live AI market coverage.

 High-value case for teams facing a similar quality / throughput problem.
 Implementation effort is medium effort, so it is worth prioritizing when the workflow pain is recurring, measurable, and owned by a team that can execute.

-Worth considering if Nonprofit / Food Redistribution / Social Good is already losing value to this problem.
+Nonprofit / Food Redistribution / Social Good

 MobileNetV2 (Food Recognition), Random Forest Regressor (Serving Estimation), Random Forest Classifier (Expiry Risk Prediction)